yasharpm/SequenceLayout/README.md

 </Sequences>
 ```
 This resolves to putting the view in the center of the screen as a square of `40pg` size.
 Which means `width = 40 / 360 * total_width`.

+### Span properties
+- `size` Is the size of the span.
+Multiple types of metrics can be used here.
+- `id` Relates the span size to setting the target view - horizontal or vertical - size.
+- `min` Minimum size for the span.
+It can have any metric except for weighed sizes.
+- `max` Maximum size for the span.
+It can have any metric except for weighed sizes.
+- `visibilityElement` Link this spans visibility (size equal to zero) to a view's visibility (being GONE).

 ### Span sizes cheat sheet
 - `%` Size relative to sequence's total size.
 Examples: `30%`, `100%`, `-10.5%`, `150%`